How to Nail the Multiple Mini Interview [Preparation Guide]

 How to Prepare for the MMI

-Then again, nothing about getting into med school is easy, so surely you’re not surprised?
+Then again, nothing about getting into medical school is easy.

-The good news is that, like the UMAT and GAMSAT, there’s an effective and systematic way to prepare for the MMI using some tried and tested techniques, worked examples, and – everyone’s favourite – practice questions.
+The good news is that, like the UCAT and GAMSAT, there’s an effective and systematic way to prepare for the MMI using some tried and tested techniques, worked examples, and practice questions.

 The structured nature of the MMI makes it easier to prepare for than an open-ended interview.